gdsfactory/gdsfactory/README.md

 To summarize: There are 2 methods to install gdsfactory

-1. `pip install gdsfactory` will download it from [PyPi (python package index)](https://pypi.org/project/gdsfactory/)
+1. For users, `pip install gdsfactory` will download it from [PyPi (python package index)](https://pypi.org/project/gdsfactory/)
-2. you can download it from [GitHub](https://pypi.org/project/gdsfactory/) in your computer and link the library to your python
+2. For developers, git clone it from [GitHub](https://pypi.org/project/gdsfactory/) to your computer and link the library to your python

 ```
 git clone https://github.com/gdsfactory/gdsfactory.git